carvel-dev/carvel/content/ytt/docs/latest/how-it-works.md

 $ ytt -f (input files)
 ```

-it looks something like this:
+... you can think of it as a pipeline in four stages, looking something like this:

 ![ytt pipeline overview](/images/ytt/ytt-pipeline-overview.jpg)
 <!-- source: https://miro.com/app/board/o9J_lIfcKZY=/?moveToWidget=3074457357774380591&cot=14 -->